remo-rcm/pyremo/README.rst

 Additional requirements
 -----------------------

-There are two sub-packages that have additional private dependencies, .e.g, the preprocessing module `preproc` will require the installation of the legacy source code for preprocessing which is packaged in
+There are two sub-packages that have additional private dependencies, .e.g, the preprocessing module :code:`preproc` will require the installation of the legacy source code for preprocessing which is packaged in

 * https://gitlab.dkrz.de/remo/pyintorg

-For the pressure interpolation `prsint`, you will need to install the additional package:
+For the pressure interpolation :code:`prsint`, you will need to install the additional package:

 * https://gitlab.dkrz.de/remo/pydruint

-Note, that you will have to install these packages from source which will require a fortran compiler (e.g. `gfortran`).
+Note, that you will have to install these packages from source which will require a fortran compiler (e.g. :code:`gfortran`).
 If you require access to those packages, please request access to the REMO group in the DRKZ gitlab.